-As a result of energetic work in middle and high school, Andrew went on to study at Princeton University.
-There he focused on history and Latin American studies, with forays into economics, philosophy, and literature.
-He holds a Bachelor of the Arts from Princeton, and certificates in Chinese and ESL (English as a Second Language).
+At University Andrew focused on History and Latin American Studies, with forays into economics, philosophy, and literature.
+He holds a Bachelor of the Arts from Princeton University, and certificates in Mandarin Chinese and ESL (English as a Second Language) Instruction.